 Many people start out the new year with optimism—they may look toward a healthier, more financially secure, or well-traveled year.
-But if you're raising a child with reactive attachment disorder, you aren’t like most people.
-Family survival is likely your only goal.
+But if you're raising a child with reactive attachment disorder (RAD), you aren’t like most people.

-Since most people don’t understand the disorder, they often point fingers at those raising a child with reactive attachment disorder.
-They may blame you for your child’s problems, even when those struggles began long before the child even entered your family.
+Since most people don’t understand reactive attachment disorder, they often point fingers at those raising kids with the affliction.
+They may blame you for your child’s problems, even if those struggles began long before the child even entered your home.
 And sadly, you may have started to believe that you're to blame.